rur/good/README.md

     $ good page ./portal settings

-Add a new 'settings' page to the existing portal scaffold.
+Add a new 'settings' page to an existing scaffold path.

 #### Good Routes ...